-DAYTONA BEACH, Fla.
-(4/15/23) – The Arkansas State women’s golf team will tee off Sunday in the first round of the Sun Belt Conference Women’s Golf Championship at LPGA International Hills Course in Daytona Beach, Fla.
+POINT CLEAR, Ala.
+(4/19/26) – The Arkansas State women’s golf team will tee off Monday in the first round of the Sun Belt Women’s Golf Championship at Lakewood Golf Club.

-This marks the fourth consecutive year that the Sun Belt Women’s Golf Championship will be contested at LPGA International.
-The 54-hole tournament features three rounds of stroke play on the par-72, 6,200-yard course.
-All rounds of competition begin at 7 a.m.
-(CT) in a split-tee format with seven teams teeing off No. 1 and six teams starting at No. 10.
-All three rounds will be broadcast live on ESPN+ with live results on Golfstat.com.
+This is the third season the Sun Belt Women’s Golf Championship is contested at Lakewood.
+The 54-hole tournament features three rounds of stroke play on the par-72, 6,097-yard course.
+All rounds of competition begin at 8 a.m. in a split tee formant with seven teams teeing off No. 1 and six teams starting at No. 10.
+All three rounds will be broadcast live on ESPN+ with live results at Scoreboard.

 A-State Set for Sun Belt Conference Women’s Golf Championship.
 Article may or may not reflect the views of KLEK 102.5 FM or The Voice of Arkansas Minority Advocacy Council